pnp/powerautomate-samples/samples/Send-Inline-Image-In-Teams-Channel/README.md

 You can also use the [Power Apps CLI](https://docs.microsoft.com/powerapps/developer/data-platform/powerapps-cli) to pack the source code by following these steps:

 * Clone the repository to a local drive
-* Pack the source files back into a solution '.zip' file:
+* Pack the source files back into a solution `.zip` file:

   ```bash
   pac solution pack --zipfile pathtodestinationfile --folder pathtosourcefolder --processCanvasApps